biowdl/TALON-WDL/README.md

 # TALON-WDL

-This repository contains the [Biowdl](https://github.com/biowdl) pipeline usable for processing RNA-seq data produced by either a Nanopore or PacBio sequencer.
+This repository contains the [Biowdl](https://github.com/biowdl) pipeline usable for processing RNA-seq data produced by either a Nanopore or PacBio sequencer using [TALON](https://github.com/dewyman/TALON).

 ## Documentation